sripathikrishnan/redis-rdb-tools/README.md

     Number of Elements		2
     Length of Largest Element	8

+NOTE :

-NOTE : This was added to redis-rdb-tools version 0.1.3
+1. This was added to redis-rdb-tools version 0.1.3
+2. This command depends [redis-py](https://github.com/andymccurdy/redis-py) package

 ## Comparing RDB files ##